ropensci-training/workshops-norwich-2013-09/04-reproducible-research/figshare.md

-# Depositing and reading data with fig**share**
+# Depositing and reading data with figshare

 ![](figshare-main.png)

-In this demo we will learn how to share data and results after we have acquired, manipulated and processed them for a study.
+In this demo we will learn how to share data and results after we have acquired, manipulated and processed them for an analysis.

 ## What is figshare?